-Those substitutes or synonyms within similar contexts might share a lot of similar words in documents returned for them in a Google search, as the words that they are replacing.
+Those substitutes or synonyms within similar contexts might share many similar words in documents returned for them in a Google search, as the words that they are replacing.
 For example, a search that includes “cat food” within it might be replaced by a search that includes “pet cat food” instead of just “cat food.”
 If you search each of those terms, many of the same words (referred to in this context as co-occurring words) might show up within the documents that appear as search results for each, like in the screenshot at the top of this post.

 But how might Google decide whether or not when it may rewrite queries, that might lead to higher quality results?
 Do they come close to matching the intent of the person who performed the search with the pages returned?

 A patent from Google granted this week explores how Google might test and investigate rules that they follow in finding substitutes/synonyms for terms in a query to rewrite queries, to see how well-received those are by searchers.
 The patent is:

 Removing substitution rules